11

 God’s Lawsuit against Israel: Breach of Covenant

-12 24 Ephraim has surrounded me with lies;
+12 Ephraim has surrounded me with lies;

-But Judah still roams about with26 God;
+But Judah still roams about with God;

 he remains faithful to the Holy One.